Liquid369/blank/README.md

 (3) Decentralized Governance System: A DAO built on top of the tier two Masternodes network, enabling a monthly community treasury, proposals submission and decentralized voting.

-(4) Fast Transactions: Through the use of low block times and future instant transactions locking features.
+(4) Fast Transactions: Through the use of fast block times and the tier two network, PIVX is committed to continue researching new and better instant transactions mechanisms.

-(5) Easy of Use: PIVX is compromised to offer the best possible graphical interface for a core node/wallet.
+(5) Ease of Use: PIVX is determined to offer the best possible graphical interface for a core node/wallet.
 A full featured graphical product for new and advanced users.

-Lot more information and specs at [PIVX.org](http://www.pivx.org).
+A lot more information and specs at [PIVX.org](https://www.pivx.org/).
 Join the community at [PIVX Discord](https://discordapp.com/invite/jzqVsJd).

 ## License
 PIVX Core is released under the terms of the MIT license.
 See [COPYING](https://github.com/PIVX-Project/PIVX/blob/master/COPYING) for more information or see https://opensource.org/licenses/MIT.